Sulaxan/gnome-clicker/README.md

 npm run dev

 # or start the server and open the app in a new browser tab
+# (should only be used for working on the UI)
 npm run dev -- --open
 ```

+### Developing and Preview on Discord

+-   Obtain an external URL that points to the localhost URL provided by `npm run dev` (either port
+    forward, or use a tool like `cloudflared`).
+-   Follow the steps found on [Building Your First Activty in Discord](https://discord.com/developers/docs/activities/building-an-activity)
+    to create a new app on Discord.
+-   Within your app's details on the Discord Developer Portal, you can map `/` to your external
+    URL in the `URL Mappings` section.
+-   Once that's done, you can follow the instructions in the Activity docs linked above to start
+    your activity.
+Essentially, once you enable Developer Mode within Discord itself, you can join a
+    voice channel, open up the Activities menu, and start your activity (but do follow the docs
+    linked above in case anything changes).

 ## Building